Ebola outbreak in Congo declared a global health emergency

 The pastor who brought Ebola to Goma used several fake names to conceal his identity on his way to the city, Congolese officials said.
 WHO on Tuesday said the man had died and health workers were scrambling to trace dozens of his contacts, including those who had traveled on the same bus.

-Earlier this week, Ugandan health officials said a Congolese fish trader had traveled to Uganda while sick and vomited several times at a local market.
-The woman returned to Congo last week and died after testing positive for Ebola.
-Ugandan officials estimate almost 600 people could be targeted for vaccination and follow-up.
+Congo’s minister of health resisted the characterization of the outbreak as a health emergency.

+“We accept the decision of the committee of experts but one hopes that it’s a decision that wasn’t made under pressure of certain groups that want to use this as a way to raise funds for certain humanitarian actors,” said Dr. Oly Ilunga.

-Those working in the field say the outbreak is clearly taking a turn for the worse despite advances in this outbreak that include the widespread use of an experimental but effective Ebola vaccine.
+Those working in the field say the outbreak is clearly taking a turn for the worse despite advances that include the widespread use of an experimental but effective Ebola vaccine.

 Dr. Maurice Kakule was one of the first people to survive the current outbreak after he fell ill while treating a woman last July before the outbreak had even been declared.

 Cheng reported from London.
-Associated Press writer Krista Larson in Beni, Congo contributed.
+Associated Press writers Krista Larson and Al-Hadji Kudra Maliro in Beni, Congo, and Saleh Mwanamilongo in Kinshasa, Congo, also contributed to this report.

 Follow Africa news at https://twitter.com/AP_Africa